Sustainability

 Scholarship system in Japan and China

 Since 1953, the Teijin Group has offered the Teijin Kumura Scholarship named after Seita Kumura, a pioneer in the Japanese chemical fiber industry, with the aim of passing on and developing an original R&D spirit and fostering young scientists who will contribute to social development and the creation of new culture (reorganized to the Teijin Scholarship Foundation in 2011).
-One of the oldest scholarships in Japan established and operated by a private company, it was awarded to 48 people in 2021 and has benefited more than 1,700 technical students so far.
+One of the oldest scholarships in Japan established and operated by a private company, it has supported more than 1,700 science and technology students for approximately 70 years.

 Establishment of the Nantong Teijin Charitable Scholarship Fund